Rainy Day (band)

-Rainy Day was an all-star Paisley Underground band, a collaborative project composed of members of Los Angeles-based bands including Dream Syndicate, The Three O'Clock, Rain Parade and The Bangles.
+Rainy Day was an all-star Paisley Underground band, a collaborative project composed of members of Los Angeles-based bands including the Dream Syndicate, the Three O'Clock, Rain Parade and the Bangles.

 They began collaborating after meeting at a barbecue hosted by members of Green on Red.
 Rainy Day recorded and released an eponymous album in 1984.
-It pays tribute to various psychedelic and folk rock acts, and included covers of songs by Bob Dylan, The Beach Boys, Neil Young (with Buffalo Springfield), Big Star, The Velvet Underground, The Who and Jimi Hendrix.
+It pays tribute to various psychedelic and folk rock acts, and included covers of songs by Bob Dylan, the Beach Boys, Neil Young (with Buffalo Springfield), Big Star, the Velvet Underground, the Who and Jimi Hendrix.